finos/rune-dsl/README.md

 In software engineering, a [domain model](https://olegchursin.medium.com/a-brief-introduction-to-domain-modeling-862a30b38353) is a conceptual model of a business domain that incorporates both *data* and *logic* (i.e. rules and processes).
 {{< /notice >}}

-The key idea behind the Rosetta DSL is that, whilst financial markets' operational infrastructure is largely electronified, many of its underlying implementations tend to operate in silos.
+The key idea behind the Rosetta DSL is that, whilst financial markets' operational infrastructure is largely electronified, many of its underlying IT systems tend to operate in silos.

 For instance, the same data are often represented differently between different applications - usually a reasonable choice when considering the respective purpose of each application.
 But without any formalised translation between them, data cannot easily flow from one application to another and the overall architecture looses cohesiveness.
 Applications also tend to mix the specification of their business logic with its technical implementation.
 Once buried in code, an application's logic is hard to extract and must usually be documented separately, with no guarantee of consistency.